About the author

 What job can I do from anywhere in the world?
 When people ask this question, it’s often because they have an image of working on a laptop next to the beach.

-Having worked remotely for over five years, the number of times I’ve worked outside can be counted on one hand.
+Having worked remotely for over ten years, I can count on one hand the number of times I’ve worked outside.

-Now we’ve squashed that image in your head, let me tell you that working remotely and traveling is the best, and you should do it.
+Now that we’ve squashed that image in your head let me tell you that working remotely and traveling are the best things to do, and you should do them.

 Beware of people trying to sell you a dream that is not reality.
 So, the question is, what job can I do from anywhere in the world?